Neon in ultrashort and intense x rays from free electron lasers: Introduction

 Yet there are still gaps in our understanding of the interaction of even one of the simplest atoms with intense and ultrafast x~rays left.
 A detailed knowledge of the electronic structure of atoms is the basis for an understanding of experiments at \xray~FELs.
 After the systematic study of neon in all cationic charge states of Ref.~\onlinecite{Bhalla:AR-73} in the year~1973 with the Hartree-Fock-Slater approximation, little has been done with modern atomic theory.
-On the contrary, the description of the electronic structure in intense x-ray-atom interaction is frequently still in Hartree-Fock-Slater~\cite{Rohringer:XR-07,Son:HA-11,*Son:EH-11} or Dirac-Hartree-Slater~\cite{Buth:UA-12,Liu:RE-16,Buth:LT-17} approximation.
+On the contrary, the description of the electronic structure in intense x-ray-atom interaction is frequently still in Hartree-Fock-Slater~\cite{Rohringer:XR-07,Son:HA-11,*Son:EH-11} (with relativistic energy correction~\cite{Toyota:RE-17}) or Dirac-Hartree-Slater~\cite{Buth:UA-12,Liu:RE-16,Buth:LT-18} approximation.

 This article is structured as follows.
 We use state of the art atomic electronic structure theory discussed in~\sref{sec:AES}.
-Based on it, a description of the \xray~interaction with neon is developed in~\sref{sec:xrayint} first with the photoionization cross sections and Auger and radiative decay widths and, second, including two-electron emission by photoionization shake off for neutral neon and double Auger decay of a $K$-shell vacancy in~Ne$^+$.
-To understand the involved processes in the rate equations more deeply than with an analysis only of the Auger electron yield used previously~\cite{Rohringer:XR-07,Young:FE-10}, we devise a path analysis in~\sref{sec:pathana}.
+Based on it, a description of the \xray~interaction with neon is developed in~\sref{sec:xrayint} first with the photoionization cross sections and Auger and radiative decay widths and, second, including two-electron emission by photoionization shake off for neutral neon and double Auger decay of a $K$\nbh{}shell vacancy in~Ne$^+$.
 Ion yields are calculated in~\sref{sec:ionyields} and compared with experimental data.
 The \XUV{} and \xray~photon yields of neon are predicted in~\sref{sec:photonyi}.
-Finally, computational details are given in~\sref{sec:compdet} and conclusions are drawn in~\sref{sec:conclusion}.
+Finally, conclusions are drawn in~\sref{sec:conclusion}.
+In the appendices, we give detailed information on the following aspects.
+To understand the involved processes in the rate equations more deeply than with an analysis only of the Auger electron yield used previously~\cite{Rohringer:XR-07,Young:FE-10}, we devise a path analysis in~\sref{sec:pathana}.
+Computational details are given in~\sref{sec:compdet} specifying the employed computer program packages and how integrals for photon emission are solved efficiently numerically.

 Equations are formulated in atomic units~\cite{Hartree:WM-28,Szabo:MQC-89}.
 Details of the calculations in this article are provided in the Supplementary Data~\cite{SuppData} .